-It will ensure that all individuals on site, whose work contributes to the conditions of an environmental permit are competent to carry out the work of their role.
+It will ensure that all individuals whose work contributes to the conditions of an environmental permit are competent to carry out the work of their role.

 Being management system-based, a CMS assessment can be done standalone or as part of ISO 14001 surveillance activities.
 So if you already have ISO 14001, talk to us about how we can incorporate your CMS assessment into your existing surveillance visits.
 Alternatively enquire about the certification process for Competence Management Systems CMS.